MilanLund/kentico-cloud-delivery-js-sdk/README.md

 1. Get complete content by calling the `getContent` method that is able to make multiple requests and return a single response.
 2. Name data items for each request with use of the `categorizeContent` method so you can operate with the content easily.
-3. Simplify the content by getting only values from the complex response.
+3. Simplify the content by getting only values from the complex response with use of the `getValues` method.

 ## Installation